cocacola-lab/CollabKG/README.md

 ```

 ## Issues, Bugs and Feedback
-CollabKG is currently under active development with only a single developer, so bugs are still being squashed.
 If you come across any issues, bugs or have any general feedback please feel free to reach out (email: 22120436@bjtu.edu.cn).
 Alternatively, feel free to raise an issue, or better yet, make a pull request 🙂.

 ### Known Issues/Bugs